• g2 badge

 Expert tip: Collect emails and phone numbers with one campaign.

-You can accelerate lead generation by using two-step signup forms (one for emails and another one for phone numbers).
-In fact, Blume’s SMS popup above is a two-step popup form (see “Skip this step” under the button?)
-Clicking that takes the visitor to the email signup.
+You can accelerate lead generation by using two-step signup forms (one for emails and another for phone numbers).
+In fact, Blume's SMS popup above is a two-step popup form.
+Clicking "Skip this step" takes the visitor to the email signup.

 9. Free samples

-Free product or service is a proven way to stimulate trial and awareness of products (both popular and new ones).
+A free product or service is a proven way to stimulate trial and awareness of products, both popular and new ones.

 This way to market products is popular in many industries.
-For example, online clothing & accessories stores offer free samples in BOGO sales, and meal subscription businesses give away free samples.
+Online clothing and accessories stores offer free samples in BOGO sales, and meal subscription businesses give away free samples.

 Sundays for Dogs, a pet food store, promotes its Chicken recipe with a free sample box:

-On top of that, the free samples also help with getting customer reviews for the business, which, in turn, helps build reputation:
+On top of that, the free samples also help with getting customer reviews, which in turn helps build reputation:

-Exit intent popup examples are everywhere, partly because you can do a lot of things with them (product promotions, driving traffic to product pages, reminding visitors of abandoned carts, you name it).
+Exit intent popup examples are everywhere, partly because you can do a lot of things with them: product promotions, driving traffic to product pages, reminding visitors of abandoned carts.
+Exit popups also convert 3% of visitors on average (the top 10% convert 19.6%).

 10. Sale promotions

-A sale is obviously not the most groundbreaking but still one of the best ways to promote products.
-But we’re going to focus here is that a diverse sales strategy is the best.
+A sale is not the most groundbreaking but still one of the best ways to promote products.
+The key is that a diverse sales strategy works best: trying different types of sales consistently.

 Here are the sales promotions you can experiment with: